-The concurrent-degree program in transportation engineering and urban planning is aimed at holistically preparing students for a successful career in the inter-disciplinary field of planning, designing, and operating urban infrastructure.
-While the planning program is focused on sustainable land-use and transportation policies and geospatial analysis to provide a good quality of life for the future population, the engineering program focuses on rigorous analytical methods for evaluating and prioritizing these policy actions and on operating the transportation systems efficiently.
-Thus, a student graduating with the concurrent degree will be better equipped to understand, analyze, design, and operate effective and efficient urban systems.
-Such persons are certainly in great demand in both the engineering and planning professions today.
+The concurrent-degree program in transportation engineering and urban planning is aimed at holistically preparing students for a successful career in the interdisciplinary field of planning, designing and operating urban infrastructure.
+While the planning program is focused on sustainable land use and transportation policies and geospatial analysis to provide a good quality of life for the future population, the engineering program focuses on rigorous analytical methods for evaluating and prioritizing these policy actions and on operating the transportation systems efficiently.
+Thus, a student graduating with a concurrent degree will be better equipped to understand, analyze, design, and operate effective and efficient urban systems.
+Such persons are in great demand in both the engineering and planning professions today.

 A qualified student can expect to obtain the Master of Engineering (ME) and the Master of Arts in Urban and Regional Planning (MAURP) degrees in about 3 years.

 - Applications from a wide range of undergraduate majors from any accredited institution will be accepted.